olimpiadi-informatica/terry/communication/README.md

 ## How to build the backend

 - Install stable Rust, for example using `rustup`
-- Run `cargo build --release` in the `backend/` folder to build the backend
+- Run `cargo build --release` to build the backend
-- You will find the server binary in `backend/target/release/terry-communication-backend`.
+- You will find the server binary in `target/release/terry-communication-backend`.

 ## Database